osoc22/project-track-trace/store/README.md

 Creating a file in this directory automatically activates the option in the framework.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/vuex-store).

+## TypeScript
+As we're using TypeScript, you'll need to do some adjustments.
+Because you have some options, take a look [here](https://typescript.nuxtjs.org/cookbook/store/) while you're creating the Store and make sure it's TypeScript-Ready!